Brickell Capital Finance logo

 • Offers nationwide hard money lending, not limited to Florida geography

-• Specializes in construction and real estate development loans, a specialized niche
+• Specializes in construction and real estate development loans, a listed niche

 • Advertises custom-tailored solutions designed for individual client needs rather than standardized products

-• Combines Miami local expertise with national lending capabilities
+• Combines Miami local experience context with national lending capabilities

 • Offers multiple product types including loans, lines of credit, and commercial real estate financing